 Interpersonal (People Smart)

-Dramatic play: I will encourage Tahoe to use the “A” words we have learned during his dramatic play with his brothers.
-A possible idea for a story starter might be, “An ant was trying to move a piece of apple she found laying on the ground.
-Since ants work together, she knew she could count on the other ants to help.”
+Dramatic play: I will encourage Tahoe to use the “I” words we have learned during his dramatic play with his brothers.
+A possible idea for a story starter might be, “An insect wanted to build an igloo…”

 Bodily-Kinesthetic (Body Smart)

-Pantomimes: Tahoe and I practiced several “A” words that are easy to pantomime such as: ants, acrobats, actor, add, ambulance, and astronauts.
+Pantomimes: Tahoe and I practiced several “I” words that are easy to pantomime such as: insects, inchworms, iguanas, and igloo.
 Tahoe will show them to his brothers and have them guess the word he is pantomiming.

 Musical Intelligence (Music Smart)